 Crisis Support at the Library

 We’ve partnered with Toronto Public Library to offer low-barrier crisis support and programs to library customers, in a welcoming and judgement-free environment.
-Through this partnership, we provide Crisis Management and Follow-up Support, Referrals and Community Connection, and Peer-Led Recovery Groups and Activities including F.R.E.S.H. and WRAP in the following four branches: Toronto Reference Library, Sanderson Library, Lillian H. Smith Library and Fort York Library.
+Through this partnership, we provide Crisis Management and Follow-up Support, Referrals and Community Connection, and Peer-Led Recovery Groups and Activities including F.R.E.S.H. and WRAP in the following 12 library branches: Bloor/Gladstone, City Hall, Fort York, High Park, Lillian H. Smith, Northern District, Parliament Street, Parkdale, Sanderson, Spadina Road, St. Lawrence and Toronto Reference Library.

-Offered in four pilot branches, our Crisis Teams can help with:
+Offered at 7 library branches, our Crisis Teams can help with:

 • short-term counselling